-Widener University (Professional Studies)
+Widener University (Nursing, Professional Studies)

-University of Phoenix (Graduate Coursework)
+University of Phoenix (Master's)

 NCAA Coach, Head Hitting Instructor and Catchers coach, Tournament Softball Head Coach, specializing in hitting, catchers, and neuro-sport psychology.
 I have 30 years athletics coaching (martial-arts, basketball, fastpitch softball, golf).

 I have NCAA Clearances (HIPAA, FERPA, Title IX, VAWA, Cleary Act).
 I am an ASA Certified Coach (Level IV), Member National Fastpitch Coaches Association & Positive Coaching Alliance.